What is Incognito Mode?

 To help clarify this, most private browsing windows show you a message like this:

-Even other browsers now follow suit, for example, Microsoft Edge now explains what their "InPrivate" browsing does and does not do.
+Even other browsers now follow suit, for example, Microsoft Edge now explains what its "InPrivate" browsing does and does not do.

-As mentioned before, Incognito Mode doesn't save browsing information your device.
-This includes internet and search histories.
+Incognito Mode doesn't save browsing information on your device.
+This includes internet and search histories, which can present a challenge if you use a shared device with a family member or spouse.

-Incognito Mode can use a Proxy, which can interfere with internet filters.
+(1) Incognito Mode can use a Proxy, which can interfere with internet filters

-Incognito Mode is designed to reduce the visibility into your browsing.
+Incognito Mode is designed to reduce the visibility of your browsing.
 In most cases, private windows connect to the internet with a Proxy to add another layer of reduced visibility.

 Proxies are servers that will reroute internet traffic on your behalf.
 You can think of a proxy as something like a tunnel - your traffic is not as visible to network filters or Internet Service Providers (ISPs).

-If you use a network filter, or have parental controls set up on your router , then it's possible incognito mode can bypass your restrictions.
+If you use a network filter or have parental controls set up on your router , then it's possible that incognito mode can bypass your restrictions.

-We've already brought this up earlier, but Incognito Mode isn't exclusive to Chrome.
+Incognito Mode or private browsing isn't exclusive to Chrome.
 Different browsers will have different names, but Incognito Mode falls under the umbrella of private browsing.

-The good news is that you can disable private browsing on some browsers.
+The good news is that you can disable private browsing on most browsers, including Google Chrome, Safari, and Microsoft Edge.

 Disabling Incognito mode is not possible to disable within the browser itself.
-Instead, you will have to use either the Registry (on windows) or Defaults (on mac).
+Instead, you will have to use either the Registry (on Windows) or Config Files (on Mac).

 While it seems very complicated, we have researched and simplified the process for you.
 If you're interested in learning more, check out our article that explains how to disable incognito mode and private browsing .